veltenlab/rnamagnet/README.md

 The vignettes now require seurat v3, but the functions work both with seurat v2 and seurat v3 objects.

-If you want to build the vignettes yourself or make the demo data from our manuscript avaialable, please proceed as follows:
+If you want to build the vignettes yourself or make the data from our manuscript avaialable inside the package, please proceed as follows:
 * Download and unpack the tar.gz archive, e.g. to /path/to
-* Then download our data bundle (2GB, containing all 10x and LCM data) from https://www.dropbox.com/s/wbnqaebqi74j5ic/RNAMagnetDataBundle.zip
+* Then download our data bundle (1GB, containing all 10x and LCM data) from https://www.dropbox.com/s/wbnqaebqi74j5ic/RNAMagnetDataBundle.zip
 * Move the content of the data bundle to the data/ folder of the package, e.g. /path/to/rnamagnet_dir/data
 * Then, run `devtools::install_local("/path/to/rnamagnet_dir")` or `devtools::install_local("/path/to/rnamagnet_dir", build_vignettes=T)`